slackapi/deno-slack-sdk/docs/functions-view-handlers.md

 are [covered in depth on our API documentation site][modifying] - make sure to spend the time to understand the concepts presented there.

-In particular, modal interactions can be responsed to by using the API, or by returning particularly-crafted responses directly from inside the view handlers.
+In particular, modal interactions can be responded to by using the API, or by returning particularly-crafted responses directly from inside the view handlers.
 On our [API site detailing view modification][modifying], these returned view handler responses are called `response_action`s.